-Jeroen Swolfs was born in The Hague, a Dutch city in the south of the Netherlands on the 10th of August 1974.
+Jeroen Swolfs was born in The Hague, a Dutch city in the West of the Netherlands on the 10th of August 1974.
 He grew up in Wassenaar where his life as an adventurer started around the age of 5, when he ran off with his best friend and tried to make it to Paris.

 Unfortunately for him, he didn’t get that far.
 His journey came to an end the same evening, when the police dropped him at home where his mom was on the edge of having a nervous breakdown due to the sudden disappearance of her son.

 His career as a photographer started many years later when he was confused about his law studies and decided he wanted to do something more creative.
 So, he did.
 He started as a student at the Photo Academy in Amsterdam.

 With a growing special interest for the world around him, Jeroen Swolfs began his career as a photojournalist, focusing mainly on political and social topics.
 Among other topics, he created photo series about returned Serbian refugees and about the Roma communities in Eastern Europe.
 In addition, he worked for de Volkskrant a national newspaper.

 Then the famous question presented itself: is this it?

 After an evening of drinking with friends Jeroen smashed his face into the sidewalk and decided it wasn’t.
 While literally facepalming the streets, the idea for Streets of the World was born.
 After three years of begging for money which he eventually found, it took Jeroen Swolfs seven years to photograph every capital city in the world and it doesn’t end there...